ms-iot/content/en-US/win10/samples/PushButton.md

 [View the code on GitHub](https://github.com/ms-iot/samples/tree/develop/PushButton/CS){:target="_blank"}

-In this sample, we connect a push button to your Raspberry Pi 2, MinnowBoard Max, or the DragonBoard 410c and use it to control an LED.
+In this sample, we connect a push button to your Raspberry Pi 2 or 3, MinnowBoard Max, or the DragonBoard 410c and use it to control an LED.
 We use GPIO interrupts to detect when the button is pressed and toggle the LED in response.

 ![Push Button Image]({{site.baseurl}}/images/PushButton/PushButtonSample.png)